binarydev/actor-booking-scraper/README.md

 ## Notes

 * The actor will not work without proxy, i.e. if you try running it without setting a proxy, it will fail with a message explaining exactly that.
+There can be a slight difference in price depending on the proxy you use.

 * Booking.com will only display maximum of 1000 results, if you need to circumvent this limitation,
   you can utilize the `useFilters` INPUT attribute.
 However, in such case it will not be possible